top of page

 SCENE 1

-T: Joe!!
+T: Joe - at your lasts!!
 Get thou head out of Eusebius's ‘Ecclesiastical History’ and Foxe’s ‘Martyrs’

-T: It's The Season in town - all t' ladies will be wanting at least 10 pair of dancing slippers per week - tiny, pretty yokes with ribbons and buttons
+T: It's The Season in town - all the ladies will be wanting at least 10 pair of dancing slippers per week - tiny, pretty yokes (holds up lace and ribbons) - aye, with all the most expensive of trappings

-J: Aye - we should be rich some day - considering they only last a single throttling of a prolonged Waltzing party
+J: We should be rich some day - considering they only last a single throttling of a prolonged Waltzing party

-T: heh! right thou art brother! (high fives) - now, Joe where do ye be getting words like ‘prolonged' - ye must know your place - and not have yer ‘ead turned by books - stay at your trade and you will live a long and happy life - like all tradesmen of the early 19th century
+T: Heh! - right thou art brother! (high fives) - now, Joe where do ye be getting words like ‘prolonged'? - stay at your trade and you will live content and hearty - like all tradesmen of the early 19th century - else you end up in the poor house or a penitentiary

 T: Mad!
-Tradesmen don't go mad! we're too busy - here hold this last - lord above! we don't have twinkling little toes like these in Yorkshire (holds up tiny satin shoes) - imagine trying to catch a rutting sow in one of these!
+Tradesmen don't go mad! we're too busy - here, hold this last - lord above! we don't have twinkling little toes like these in Yorkshire (holds up tiny satin shoes) imagine - in a pair of these - trying to catch a rutting sow or kicking a libidinous squire!

 Enter a customer